1

 If yes, this is a strong AI agent candidate.

 Check the signals that apply.
-The more that are true, the bigger the opportunity.
+The more that are true, the stronger the opportunity.

 The work is mostly reading, writing, analyzing, or moving information